Are you overlooking an essential factor with your pricing? Whether you’re selling a product or service, there’s more to it than the price tag.

-The price in the middle, while seemingly “useless” in that it didn’t provide any value (since the print + web was the same price) was actually useful in that it helped get costumers to turn from “bargain hunters” to “value seekers”.
+The price in the middle, while seemingly “useless” in that it didn’t provide any value (since the print + web was the same price), was actually useful in that it helped get customers to turn from “bargain hunters” to “value seekers.”

-What was happening was that customers began to compare the middle option to the latter option (since their prices were similar) and this comparison made option 3 look like an excellent deal.
+What happened was that customers began to compare the middle option to the latter option (since their prices were similar), and this comparison made option 3 look like an excellent deal.

-Without the middle option, we can see that the price points set by the economist had too much contrast: when the middle option was taken away, people looked at the two prices and tried to convince themselves that they didn’t need the “upgrade”.
+Without the middle option, we can see that the price points set by The Economist had too much contrast: By removing the middle option, people looked at the two prices and tried to convince themselves that they didn’t need the “upgrade.”

-Essentially, they became “bargain hunters” rather than “value seekers” which are the kind of customers you really want.
+Essentially, they became “bargain hunters” rather than “value seekers,” the kind of customers you really want.

 4. The Power of Number 9

-Head over to practically any store around (online or brick and mortar) and you’ll see prices that end in “9” everywhere.
+It’s a tactic you still see today.
+Head to practically any store (online or brick-and-mortar) and you’ll see prices ending in nine everywhere.

-We’ve all heard of the reasons why it’s used (to make the price look lower), but does it really work?
-Are people really going to be effected by a $99 price point versus paying $100?
+We’ve all heard of the reasons why sellers use it (to make the price look lower), but does it really work?
+Are people genuinely influenced by a $99 price point versus paying $100?

-In his book Priceless, William Poundstone dissects 8 different studies on the use of charm prices, and found that, on average, they increased sales by 24% versus their nearby, ’rounded’ price points.
+In his book Priceless, William Poundstone dissects eight different studies on the use of charm prices and finds that, on average, they increased sales by 24% versus their nearby, “rounded” price points.

-In fact, in an experiment tested by MIT and the University of Chicago, a standard women’s clothing item was tested at the prices of $34, $39, and $44.
+In fact, in an MIT and The University of Chicago experiment, a standard women’s clothing item was tested at prices of $34, $39, and $44.

-To the researchers surprise, the item sold best at $39, even more than the cheaper $34 price.
+To the researchers’ surprise, the item sold best at $39—even more than the lower $34 price.

-One has to wonder… is there anything that can outsell number 9?
+One has to wonder, is there anything that can outsell number nine?

-Researchers have found that sale prices, that emphasize the original price, do seem to beat out number 9 when split tested.
+Researchers have found that sale prices that emphasize the original price seem to beat out number nine when split-tested.

 Not so fast!

-The number 9 still comes out on top when it is used in cohesion with a sales price.
+The number nine still comes out on top when used in concert with a sales price.

-In another split test, the sale prices was used ending in ‘9’, and it ended up performing best of all:
+In another split test, the researchers used sale prices ending in nine, and these items performed the best of all:

-Given similar circumstances, given even a less expensive option, it seems that the power of 9 still takes hold; remember that when setting pricing of your own.
+Given similar circumstances and even a less expensive option, the power of nine still wins the day.

 5. The Price Perception: Context Matters

-In a pricing experiment conducted by Richard Thaler, two scenarios were tested for a relatively mundane exercise: buying a friend a beer on the beach.
+In a pricing experiment conducted by Richard Thaler, the researcher tested two scenarios for a relatively mundane exercise: buying a friend a beer on the beach.

-In the second scenario, the beer was going to be purchased by the nearby posh hotel.
+In another scenario, the friend buys the beer at the nearby posh hotel.

-Keep in mind the interior of the hotel had nothing to do with the results, the beer was to be imbibed on the beach.
+Remember, the hotel’s interior had nothing to do with the results.
+The beer was to drink at the beach.

-Thaler concluded that it simply strikes people as being unfair that they should pay the same for both places, even though the beer itself is exactly the same.
+Thaler concluded that it simply strikes people as unfair that they should pay the same for both places, even though the beer is the same.

-One might also recall the case study from Robert Cialdini’s ‘Influence’, where is discusses how a local jeweler managed to sell out of turquoise jewelry because it was accidentally priced at double its initial price, instead of half (which is the price she had intended).
+One might also recall the case study from Robert Cialdini’s Influence: The Psychology of Persuasion.
+It discusses how a local jeweler sold out of turquoise jewelry because they accidentally priced it at double its initial value.

-The inflated price now made the jewelry irresistible to buyers, who had before ignored the color over all others (which was the initial reason for the intended price cut).
+The inflated price then made the jewelry irresistible to buyers, who had before ignored the color over all others.

-Now that the price had been raised, the context of turquoise jewelry had a “high value” in the buyer’s minds, even without an explanation!
+With a higher price, turquoise jewelry is perceived as “high value” in the buyer’s mind, even without an explanation!

-When it comes to price, priming is also heavily influential: a $60 dinner doesn’t sound so bad when anchored next to a $300 dinner.
+Regarding price, priming is also heavily influential: A $60 dinner doesn’t sound so bad when anchored next to a $300 dinner.

 Similarly, the best way to sell a $3,000 suite is to put it next to a $10,000 suite!